jeffbayes/jeffbayes.github.io/_posts/2016-03-21-tech-interview-cheat-sheet.md

 #### Definition:
 - Stores data with **nodes** that point to other nodes.
-  - Nodes, at their most basic, have one datum and one reference (another node).
+  - Nodes, at their most basic, have one datum and one reference (the next node, generally `next`).
   - A linked list _chains_ nodes together by pointing one node's reference towards another node.

 #### What you need to know:
 - Designed to optimize insertion and deletion, slow at indexing and searching.
-- **Doubly linked lists** have nodes that reference the previous node.
+- **Doubly linked lists** have nodes that reference the previous node in addition to the next node.
 - A **circularly linked list** is simple linked list whose **tail**, the last node, references the **head**, the first node.
 - **Stacks** are commonly implemented with linked lists, but can also be made from arrays.
   - Stacks are **last in, first out** (LIFO) data structures.